bridgecrewio/checkov-action/README.md

           output_format: sarif # optional: the output format, one of: cli, json, junitxml, github_failed_only, or sarif.
 Default: sarif
           output_file_path: reports/results.sarif # folder and name of results file
           download_external_modules: true # optional: download external terraform modules from public git repositories and terraform registry
+          repo_root_for_plan_enrichment: example/ #optional: Directory containing the hcl code used to generate a given terraform plan file.
+Use together with `file`
           var_file: ./testdir/gocd.yaml # optional: variable files to load in addition to the default files.
 Currently only supported for source Terraform and Helm chart scans.
           log_level: DEBUG # optional: set log level.
 Default WARNING
           config_file: path/this_file